Hot Docs is committed to excellence in serving all our customers including people with disabilities.

 Festival Venue Notes

 Hot Docs is committed to providing accessible environments and to meeting the accommodation needs of all of our audience members and industry delegates.
-All regular screening and industry venues are wheelchair accessible, with the exception of the the washroom facilities at the The Royal.
-On the last weekend of the festival, screenings will be held at the Regent, which is accessible; The Revue, which is accessible except for its washroom facilities, and the Fox Theatre, which is not wheelchair accessible.
+All regular screening and industry venues are wheelchair accessible, with the exception of the washroom facilities at The Royal.
+On the last weekend of the festival, screenings will be held at The Regent, which is accessible; The Revue, which is accessible except for its washroom facilities, and the Fox Theatre, which is not wheelchair accessible.

 Customers who wish to provide feedback on the way Hot Docs provides goods and services to people with disabilities can contact us by phone, email, or in person to venue staff.
 All feedback will be directed to the Associate Director, Operations.
 Customers can expect to hear back within 48 hours.
 Complaints will be addressed according to our organization’s regular complaint management procedures.